sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You flinch, your legs snapping back up off the ground.
 The harsh noise takes you completely by surprise. you look at yourself...

 Oh.
-Those are... those are the animal kinda legs, not the 'furry' ones you were expecting.
+Those are... those are the animal kinda legs, not the 'furry' human-like ones your brain was expecting.
 What was the term?
 Digitigrade?
 Yeah?
 No, the other one.
 Ani... pluh...
 Plantigrade.
 Plantigrade!
 Yeah, that sounded right.

 Welp guess you suddenly had to learn to walk with legs that didn't bend the way you're used to.
 Fuck.

 And... you had hooves.
 So that was what you heard - hard... bone?
 Keratin?
-You weren't sure - that made up your feet hitting the floor.
+You weren't awake/alive enough for this shit - that made up your feet hitting the floor.

 Well, this was going to be something.